WHAT IS AN NDA AND WHY IS IT IMPORTANT FOR A BUSINESS?

 • In the highly competitive field, there’s always a possibility that employees will quit to join any other entity or establish their own business.
 Every time an employee leaves, they take valuable knowledge such as customer lists, marketing tools, company procedures etc along with them.
 The NDA imposes a legal obligation on the employee to keep the company’s classified data secret and not misuse it for a specified length of time, which may extend even after they leave your company.

-USES OF NDA AGREEMENT
+USES OF NON-DISCLOSURE AGREEMENT

 Non-disclosure agreements are extremely important for all types of business deals.
 Especially in the case of small businesses and start-ups, a lot of work is outsourced to freelancers or contractors.
 While seeking investments, the start-ups need to share their idea which are in a very primitive state to the investors.
 At that point in time, you don’t want the person or company to steal your product/idea or other information and sell it themselves.
 Therefore, in this scenario, an NDA signed by both parties will help in protecting the sensitive information of such businesses.